Life can be difficult and finding someone to help can seem overwhelming at the start.

 Personally, as I dislike labels in the field of mental health (useful as they can be in certain instances), my guiding philosophy is to see my clients first and foremost as individuals who happen to be struggling in some respect.

 I offer a safe and confidential space in which to examine your journey through life.
-I do this in order to examine your choices and thereby seek alternatives that might better suit you in your situation.
+I do this to examine your choices and thereby seek alternatives that might better suit you in your situation.

 Mostly though I work with building a mutual trust-based relationship to give a foundation to our journey together.